FlaccidFacade/7hand/README.md

-# seven-hand-card-game
+# 7hand

-a rummy variation for all ages
+is a rummy variation for all ages. featuring 7 hands to play each game!

 ## Getting Started with Development